Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - Real code output: Export and continue building in your own environment

-- Active development: Public changelog shows regular updates
+- Active development: Public changelog shows regular updates, including major 2.0 release

 Cons

-- Credit burn can limit long sessions: You must monitor usage and upgrade or buy top-ups
+- Credit burn is still the #1 complaint: You must monitor usage and upgrade or buy top-ups.
+Long debugging sessions can drain credits fast

 - Training opt-out not default: You must configure this intentionally based on your plan